 Each year, however, the virus also changes slowly.
 Unlike a Pandemic Influenza virus that appears from nowhere, these yearly viruses are caused by slow and subtle changes.
 Because of these viruses that drift (known as antigenic drift to scientific geeks in the field) each year, we need to have a new vaccine.

-This year, with Aussie Flu, we have seen that influenza can catch us unprepared.
+In 2018, with Aussie Flu, we have seen that influenza can catch us unprepared.
 We know that the virus has “drifted” slightly from that which is in the vaccine.
 The yearly vaccine is not perfect, it relies on a judgement that locks down the vaccine, but in the months that follow the virus can change.

 In addition, we have had “Japanese Flu” – this was a B virus.
 In many countries, the yearly vaccine did not contain a killed virus that protected against that strain, hence we now read many reports of “Japanese Flu”.